camertron/gelauto/README.md

 * Half-baked support for singleton (i.e. static) methods.
 * Gelauto does not annotate Ruby files with `# typed: true` comments or `extend T::Sig`.
-* Gelauto ignores existing type signatures and will simply add another one right above the method.

 ## Running Tests